 📖 Variations

-- If you prefer, you can use a different kind of sweetener as a substitute for the sugar (like stevia, coconut sugar, or even a liquid like honey or maple syrup.
+- If you prefer, you can use a different kind of sweetener as a substitute for the sugar (like stevia, coconut sugar, brown sugar, or even a liquid like honey or maple syrup.
 If you do use a liquid, you might want to stay on the side of baking your bread for a bit longer).

-- For some additional flavor, mix 2 teaspoons or so of cinnamon into the batter before baking.
+- For some additional flavor, mix 2 teaspoons or so of cinnamon powder into the batter before baking.
 You may also want to sprinkle the top of the loaf with a mixture of cinnamon and sugar right when it's fresh out of the oven.

 🍌 More Banana Recipes

-If this recipe has you craving even more recipes using banana, try out a couple of these options!
 Also, check out this post from Crazy for Crust, which offers suggestions for 66 (wow!) recipes that utilize overripe bananas.

 Here's an old-fashioned banana bread recipe if you don't mind using eggs in your banana bread.
 It's just like Grandma's - moist and tasty, with nuts and plenty of banana flavor!